nathaneltitane/dextop/README.md

 ### Setting things up:

+The setup speed greatly depends on your device model and internet connection speed.

 Once the Android applications are installed on your device, open Termux and paste or type:

 `curl -sL run.dxtp.app > setup && bash setup <option>`